AlyxBNeil/webflyx/quotes/starwars.md

 - "I find your lack of faith disturbing"
 - "Do or do not.
 There is no try"
 - "I am your father"
+- "I've got a bad feeling about this"